sgloutnikov/bulsatcom-playlist-generator/README.md

 * Edit `config.toml` accordingly and run bsc-generator.
 * Use the generated bulsatcom.m3u8 playlist in your favorite player.

-**Note:** The playlist links are valid for 10 hours after they are generated and the generator has to be re-ran again in order to have working links.
+**Note:** The playlist links are valid for 10 hours after they are generated and the generator has to be re-ran again to grab active links.
 Use a scheduled task or cron to automate the process.

 ##### TODO